kannans89/graphql-learning/2.Introduction/Introduction.md

 ```

-The above query will only return values for id and firstname in the response.The query will not fetch values for other attributes of the student object.
+The above query will return values only for the id and firstname fields in the response.The query will not fetch values for other attributes of the student object.
 The response of the query illustrated above will be as shown below:

 ```javascript
 {